 There are five vitamins found in skincare, some more popular than others but all are powerful ingredients.
 So from A to E, this is how different vitamins benefit your skin.

-Vitamin A — aka retinol
+Vitamin A — retinol slows down ageing

 In skincare vitamin A is often referred to as retinol, which is the chemical compound version found in beauty products.
 It increases skin cell turnover while helping to produce additional collagen, which together slows signs of ageing.
 These changes take place deep in the skin and can reduce fine lines.